 Coleman Triton Plus ReviewPrice: $100 List | $73.00 at Amazon

 Compare prices at 2 resellers Pros: Solid performer across many metrics, good packed size, price, reliable

-Cons: Average time to boil, wind resistance, smaller cooking area
+Cons: Slower boiling time, struggled with wind resistance, smaller cooking area

 Bottom line: Compact and affordable, the Triton struggles with the wind, but is a nice option for a camp cook with simple needs.

 RELATED REVIEW: The Best Camping Stoves of 2018

 The Triton Plus is a well-rounded stove with a modest price tag.
 It's not as fancy or as powerful as many of the other stoves we tested, but it definitely gets the job done, and we genuinely enjoyed the cooking experience it provided.

 The Triton boiled a quart of 60-degree water in 4:45, which is a pretty decent time considering it only has 11,000 BTUs per burner.
 However, on a cooler breezier day with 50-degree water, this same task took 9:15.
 This was a larger time difference than we saw with almost any other stove, even models without a windscreen and with lower BTUs.
 If boiling water is an important aspect of your camp kitchen experience, you may want to purchase a different stove or get a JetBoil Flash as a companion accessory.